-Exceptional behaviour is defined as:
+Expected behaviour is defined as:

 - > Being respectful of peers and staff in the school community

 - > Completing all classwork and homework to a high ability

-- Positive attitude to school and learning
+- > Positive attitude to school and learning

 - > Uniform worn with pride

 - > Attending school every day and on time

-Misbehaviour is defined as:

-- Disruption in lessons, in corridors between lessons, and at break and lunchtimes

-- > Non-completion of classwork or homework

-- > Poor attitude

-- > Incorrect uniform

-Serious misbehaviour is defined as:

-- > Repeated breaches of the school rules - > Any form of bullying

-- > Sexual violence, such as rape, assault by penetration, or sexual assault (intentional sexual touching without consent)

-- > Sexual harassment, meaning unwanted conduct of a sexual nature, such as:

-- Sexual comments

-- Sexual jokes or taunting

-- Physical behaviour like interfering with clothes

-- Online sexual harassment, such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos, or sharing of unwanted explicit content

-- > Vandalism

-- > Theft

-- > Fighting

-- Smoking

-- > Racist, sexist, homophobic or discriminatory behaviour

-- > Possession of any prohibited items.
-These are:

-- Knives or weapons

-- Alcohol

-- Illegal drugs

-- · Legal highs

-- · Stolen items

-- Tobacco and cigarette papers
+The following is a list of unacceptable behaviours and these may result in sanctions including suspension from school or permanent exclusion based on their context.
+It should be noted that this list is for guidance and is not exhaustive.

+Inability to remain within the spirit and provision of the school's published behaviour (climate) policy, Home School Agreement and any subsequent contracts

+- > Repeated breaches of the school rules - > Persistent and/or malicious refusal to follow staff instructions or to adhere to the expectations of the school; - > Incidents which bring the school into disrepute by any students belonging to the school community, this includes any mention of Hendon School on social media - > Any form of bullying - > Racist, sexist, transphobic, biphobia, homophobic or discriminatory behaviour towards any protected characteristic. - > Sexual violence, such as rape, assault by penetration, or sexual assault (intentional sexual touching without consent) - > Sexual harassment, meaning unwanted conduct of a sexual nature, such as: - Sexual comments - Sexual jokes or taunting - Physical behaviour like interfering with clothes - Online sexual harassment, such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos, or sharing of unwanted explicit content - > Fighting and unsafe behaviour e.g. play fighting - > Acts of physical and/or verbal aggression or incitement to physical aggression (including assaults on other pupils) - > Indirect physical incidents with a member of staff by a pupil due to his/her irresponsible behaviour - > Acts of swearing directly at a member of staff - > Malicious accusations against Hendon staff - > Acts of inappropriate use of technology (see ICT Acceptable Use Policy) - > Acts of fraudulent behaviour, including forgery and plagiarism, for any examination work - > Setting off the school fire alarm without good reason - > Vandalism onsite or off site - > Theft of any sort - > Smoking and vaping - > Possession and/or use/consumption of any of the following: - Knives, weapons or any object that can be made to cause danger - Replica weapons - Alcohol - Illegal drugs - Legal highs - Chemicals, solvents - Stolen items - Vapes, Tobacco and cigarette papers

 - Fireworks

 - Pornographic images

-- Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the student)
+- Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the student).